KSkert/OntheFly/README.md

 * **Mid-training control & visibility** – Start training natively from the VS Code dashboard.
 * **Hard-sample mining** – Stream per-sample loss (optionally grad-norm, margin) with robust quantiles; surface loss tails early.
 * **Fork & specialize** – Create short-budget specialists from high-loss tails or residual clusters, then route with a lightweight gate.
-* **Merge improvements** – SWA, distillation, Fisher Soup, or adapter fusion; compare experts side-by-side before merging.
+* **Merge models** – SWA, distillation, Fisher Soup, or adapter fusion; compare experts side-by-side before merging.
-* **Planner (Automode)** – An optional automated planner proposes/executes actions with safeguards (cooldowns, limits, diagnostics).
-You can intervene anytime.
 * **Data export** – One-click export of indices/rows for any slice/cluster/tail to CSV/Parquet/JSON for notebooks, SQL, or BI tools.
-* **MoE insight** – Inspect gate loads, expert ancestry, per-slice deltas, residual clusters, and trend tests without waiting for full epochs.
 * **Ephemeral sessions & exports** – Every session is ephemeral in storage; storage is cleaned whenever a new session begins.
 Exporting a session is equivalent to saving it.
 * **Backend-mirrored training** – Mirrors training in the app’s backend, encompassing any `torch.nn.Module` (including custom ones) and `DataLoader` workers.
 * **Deterministic distributed runs** – Ensures deterministic actions across distributed set-ups, with a surfaceable deterministic health check-up for monitoring.